MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/python-webapp.md

    ![Install Azure Pipelines extension on GitHub](../media/python/github-pipelines-install-01.png)

-   On this screen, scroll down to the **Repository access** section, choose whether to install the extension on all repositories or only selected ones, and then select **Approve and install**:
+   On this screen, scroll down to the **Repository access** section, choose whether to install the extension on all repositories or only selected ones, and then select **Approve and install**.

    ![Install Azure Pipelines extension on GitHub approval](../media/python/github-pipelines-install-02.png)